 Reflective Piping

-If you plan on using the pack in low light conditions or at night, choose one
+If you plan on using the pack in low light conditions or at night, choose one with reflective piping.
+The reflective piping enhances your visibility for added safety.

 Fit